 I’ve found that the best way to look for insights is to constantly ask questions about your business.
 Ask yourself broad questions like, “I wonder how effective my email campaign is doing?”, or “How much money is coming in from being ranked on Google”?
 And also ask yourself specific questions like, “What pages are performing best on Google rankings?”.

-The insights needed to grow your business are out there.
+The knowledge and insights needed to grow your business are out there.
 But they won’t come up and knock on your door.
-You will only find them by looking, and you can only do that if you’re asking the right questions.
+You will only find them by mining data for insights, and you can only do that if you’re asking the right questions.